 Just wondered if you had ever come across this before because if so, I might fight them for it.
 Just not sure whether I have leg to stand on because it WAS my fault but the I’m sure the system is designed to stop you redeeming them correctly.”

-I haven’t come across Tesco Clubcard voucher issues, but the fact remains that the points and scheme is set up to entice you to remain loyal to Tesco and reward you for doing so.
+Tesco Clubcard loyalty points are set up to entice you to remain loyal to Tesco and reward you for doing so.